-Marbling 4 Fun - Marbling Paint Behaviour, Spreading Too Fast
+Marbling 4 Fun - Marbling Paint Behaviour, Reasons for paint spreading speeds.

 A few factors need to be in place before using the paint: